Back To Search Results

 Several small branches of the ACA branch at or near its junction with the ACoA.
 These include the recurrent artery of Heubner (RAH), the orbitofrontal artery, and the frontopolar artery.
 Identification of these arteries is essential, particularly the RAH, as their location places them at risk of injury in surgery for aneurysms and tumors.[8]
 The RAH is the largest medial lenticulostriate arteries, which also branch from the ACA and serve the basal ganglia with lateral branches from the MCA.
 In addition to those lenticulostriate arteries, the MCA also gives off the polar and anterior temporal arteries and the uncal artery, followed by numerous cortical branches that come off the distal part of the MCA.[9]

 The vertebral arteries arise from the corresponding subclavian arteries and course via the transverse foramina of the cervical spine into the foramen magnum.[10]
 Before joining to form the basilar artery, they give off the posterior inferior cerebellar arteries and the anterior spinal arteries.
 Following the joining, the basilar artery gives off the paramedian pontine arteries, labyrinthine arteries, the long circumferential anterior inferior cerebellar arteries, and superior cerebellar arteries.
 Cranial nerve III passes between the superior cerebellar and posterior cerebral arteries as it exits the midbrain.[11]
 The anterior inferior cerebellar arteries supply various brainstem territories and pontine cranial nerve nuclei.
-Finally, the basilar artery bifurcates into its 2 terminal branches, the posterior cerebral arteries, which supply the midbrain and much of the posterior brain, including the visual cortex and related centers in the occipital and temporal lobes (see Diagram.
+Finally, the basilar artery bifurcates into its 2 terminal branches, the posterior cerebral arteries, which supply the midbrain and much of the posterior brain, including the visual cortex and related centers in the occipital and temporal lobes (see Figure.
 Diagram of the Posterior Cerebral Artery and its Branches).
 They also give off the medial and lateral posterior choroidal arteries supplying deeper structures and cortical branches, including the splenial artery.[12]

 Occlusion of each arterial territory causes damage to different functional areas of the brain.
 As a result, each branch has a unique constellation of symptoms that may present when affected.